Davidic-Core/okeamah-pump/README.md

 ## License

-This project is proprietary software owned by Okeamah Investment LLC.
+This project is proprietary software owned by Okamah-Pump LLC.
 All rights reserved.

 ## Contact

 For technical support or business inquiries:
-- Email: info@okeamahinvestment.com
+- Email: info@okamah-pump.com
 - Phone: +1 (555) 123-4567
 - Address: 123 Financial District, New York, NY 10004